Structured Finance and Securitization

 Industry longevity

-Hunton Andrews Kurth LLP is a long-standing market leader in structured finance and securitization.
+Hunton is a long-standing market leader in structured finance and securitization.
 Over the past 35 years, we have represented issuers, underwriters, trustees, asset managers, servicers, originators, lenders, investors, insurance companies and derivatives providers in structured finance transactions totaling hundreds of billions of dollars.

 We earn top rankings from clients, peers and media and are recognized, particularly, for our facility in handling innovative transactions.
 Our structured finance practice is ranked nationally in Band 1 by Chambers USA and also ranked nationally in Tier 1 by Legal 500 USA.
-Additionally, in Asset-Backed Alert’s 2024 league table rankings, Hunton Andrews Kurth ranked second place for issuer’s counsel and third place for underwriters’ counsel for US asset-backed securities and mortgage-backed securities.
+Additionally, in Asset-Backed Alert’s 2024 league table rankings, Hunton ranked second place for issuer’s counsel and third place for underwriters’ counsel for US asset-backed securities and mortgage-backed securities.

 We consider each new matter with a seasoned perspective and an open mind, working with our client to structure and execute the transaction in a manner that best achieves the client’s objectives.
 Our experience includes: